UK Family and Spouse Visa Solicitors banner

 In cases where the child is not British or ‘settled’ in the UK, you must not only meet all of the above criteria, but the child in question must have been living continuously in the UK for seven or more years, and that it would not be in the child’s best interests leave the UK with you.

-Why choose OTS Solicitors to assist you with spouse and family visa applications
+Why choose OTS Solicitors to assist you with UK family and spouse visa applications?

 At OTS Solicitors, our advisers are highly ranked as some of the best immigration and human rights lawyers in the UK.
 Known for their vast experience in successfully representing families of British nationals, it is the dedication of our solicitors, who get personally invested in every individual case and work to help the clients in all their family visa matters, which makes our firm stand out from the crowd.